 They are the driving force and guarantee of a future-oriented cluster.
 They translate creative services into digital solutions:

-Those involved in information and communication technology are the driving forces behind digital change and are the trailblazers of industry 4.0.
+Those involved in Information technology are the driving forces behind digital change and are the trailblazers of industry 4.0.

 Companies in Leipzig's IT sector digitise information of all kinds, and technical communications service providers have set up one of Germany's most modern telecommunications networks in the city.
 Both sectors profit from the market-oriented education at Leipzig's universities, they prove their international competitiveness and are dedicated "local hosts" to the success of Leipzig's industry.